 Back to blog

 Long term

 • Teachers and administrators: Push districts to fund teacher planning time, AI-era assessment redesign, and practical professional development.
 A policy without time and support is paperwork.
+Push testing bodies too: if the Advanced Placement (AP) exam and state accountability tests still reward what AI can produce, classroom redesign can’t propagate up the chain.

+Back to blog